2022 Budget: A Futuristic and Sustainable Growth Focused Budget

 Lauding the move, Senco Gold & Diamonds CEO Suvankar Sen said, “FM’s announcement of a reduction in customs duty on cut and polished diamonds and gemstones and plan to develop a simplified regulatory framework to facilitate the export of jewelry through e-commerce are positive steps which will enable the sector to grow in the country and boost exports.
 We look forward to its implementation later this year.
 In addition, reducing import duty on diamonds will help generate increased demand for diamond jewelry in the market.”

-Overall, the gems and jewelry sector continues to play a pivotal role in futuristic and sustainable growth.
+Overall, the gems and jewelry sector plays a pivotal role in futuristic and sustainable growth.

 While the key FMCG players are impressed by the liberal outlook of the budget, they have some complaints about tax benefits, both for the consumers and several products that fall in the category.